ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Map Viewer (QML).rst

         }

 To display the contents of a model to the user, we need a view.
-Once again we will use a
-`MapItemView </sdk/apps/qml/QtLocation/MapItemView/>`__, to display the Routes as objects on the Map:
+Once again we will use a :ref:`MapItemView <sdk_qtlocation_mapitemview>`, to display the Routes as objects on the Map:

 .. code:: qml